Make Dialectical Behavioral Therapy for Teens Successful -10 Tips

 If You Need Someone, Call Someone.

 5. Having a particularly hard day?
 Call!
 You are not on this journey alone.
 So many people struggle with similar mental obstacles.
-The DBT program offers personal coaching!
+The Dialectical Behavioral Therapy for teens program offers personal coaching!
 If you ever feel that you need to talk, call your counselor for coaching.

 Practice DBT Skills Beyond Counseling Sessions and Beyond Your Homework.